 If your student is older than 9th grade and has not received Confirmation yet, they are also welcome to join the Confirmation class!

-If your student is older than 9th grade and has not yet received Baptism or First Communion, please contact Francesca at the parish office for more specific details.
+If your student is older than 9th grade and has not yet received Baptism or First Communion, please contact Cari Ramold at the parish office for more specific details.

 Registration: To participate in CLW, students do NOT need to pre-register.
 Rather, they just accept the priest’s invitation when he calls them forward during Mass!

-General Format: Fr.
-Martin dismisses the children during the Liturgy of the Word during Mass.
+General Format: The children are dismissed during the Liturgy of the Word during Mass.
 The kids enter the Parish Hall with their teachers.
 After opening prayer and listening to the Gospel, the students are engaged in games and activities that unpack the Gospel’s meaning.
 After closing prayer, the students are given a prayer or activity handout to do at home with their families.
 After class, the children reenter Mass to join their families for the Liturgy of the Eucharist!
 Lessons are tailored for students between preschool and first grade and uses the teacher’s manual called Celebrating the Lectionary by Liturgical Training Press publisher.

 Duration: CLW is offered during the Sunday 10:30am Mass throughout the school year.
 A calendar can be found on our church Facebook page at “St. Gregory Barbarigo Catholic Community.”